obsproject/rfcs/text/0039-service-overhaul.md

 Those are all present in `0039-json-schemas` folder with an example of `obs-services` JSON.

-*Documention in schemas are in progress, and a schema for integration plugin should also be made.*
+*Documentation in schemas are in progress, and a schema for integration plugin should also be made.*

 JSON Schema allows to validate `services.json` (in `obs-services` case) when a PR is made against it.